 - Approval – each project make must gain approval from the Colorado Economic Development Commission at a designated monthly meeting.
 The schedule can be found here.

 - Register or confirm Good Standing with Colorado Secretary of State

 - Contract – A fully executed contract must be completed before incurring expenses eligible for the rebate

 2. During Production

-- Colorado Residency Declarations – this form must be used during the course of production activities to maintain proper records of the percentage of Colorado residents employed on the production
+- Declaration of Colorado Residency – this form must be used during the course of production activities to maintain proper records of the percentage of Colorado residents employed on the production

 - Set-Up Colorado Withholding – Colorado income tax must be withheld for wages to be considered a qualified local expenditure (issuing 1099’s is not sufficient proof of withholding).
 If non-resident cast or crew members are being claimed as an eligible expenditure, Colorado income tax must also be withheld